kpn/kstreams/examples/stream-with-manual-commit/README.md

 ## Description

-This example demostrate that using the `KstreamsRebalanceListener` rebalace listener with `manual commit` will trigger a `commit` before the `Stream` partitions are `revoked`.
+This example demostrate that using the `ManualCommitRebalanceListener` rebalance listener with `manual commit` will trigger a `commit` before the `Stream` partitions are `revoked`.
 This behaviour will avoid the error `CommitFailedError` and *duplicate* message delivery after a rebalance.

-The `Stream` process in batches and commits every 10 events.
-If a rebalance is triggered before the commit is called and the partition to `commit` was revoked then the error `CommitFailedError` should be raised if `KstreamsRebalanceListener` is not used.
+The `Stream` process in batches and commits every 5 events.
+If a rebalance is triggered before the commit is called and the partition to `commit` was revoked then the error `CommitFailedError` should be raised if `ManualCommitRebalanceListener` is not used.

 ## Requirements